VEZY/PlantBiophysics.jl/docs/src/extending/implement_a_model.md

 This is important because it restricts the use of your model to one component only.
 But this is the right solution because component models such as `LeafModels` should implement their own models.
 And if a model is generic to all types of component models, not just `LeafModels`, then you must define it for each (or define a function that is called by each).

+A second important thing to note is that our variables are stored in different structures:

+- the parameters come from the model (`leaf.stomatal_conductance` here)
+- the micro-climatic conditions comes from the `meteo` structure
+- the variables are stored in the component models `status` (`leaf.status` here)

+!!! note
+    The micro-meteorological conditions are always given for one time-step inside the models methods, so they are always of `Atmosphere` type.
+The `Weather` type of conditions are handled earlier by the generic functions.

 OK !
 So that's it ?
 Almost.
-One last thing to do is to define a method for inputs/outputs so that PlantBiophysics knows which variables are needed for our model, and which it provides.
+One last thing to do is to define a method for inputs/outputs so that PlantBiophysics knows which variables are needed for our model, and which it computes.
 Remember that the actual model is implemented for `gs!_`, so we have to tell PlantBiophysics which ones are needed overall:

 - Inputs: `:Rh` and `:Cₛ` for our specific implementation, and `:A` for `gs!_`
 - Outputs: our model does not compute any new variable, and `gs!_` computes, well, `:Gₛ`